swyxio/ai-notes/stub notes/SMALL_MODELS.md

 large models are demoralizing https://www.reddit.com/r/MachineLearning/comments/wiqjxv/d_the_current_and_future_state_of_aiml_is/

+According to Alex Graveley, one of the creators of Github’s Copilot, there is a 1% drop in completions for every additional 10ms of latency. https://www.buildt.ai/blog/incorrectusage

 ## history

 - Computer Vision practitioners will remember when [SqueezeNet](https://arxiv.org/abs/1602.07360) came out in 2017, achieving a 50x reduction in model size compared to [AlexNet](https://papers.nips.cc/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html), while meeting or exceeding its accuracy.